uhasker/getting-things-done-in-next-js/src/chapter7/01-setup.md

 ## Setup

+<div style="text-align: right"> <i> Skip to the end.
+Use @tailwindcss. <br> - Kent C. Dodds </i> </div>

-Once you've created an app with `pnpm create next-app` you are already using Tailwind CSS.
+Once you've created an app with `pnpm create next-app`, you are already using Tailwind CSS by default.

-The `package.json` contains these dependencies:
+If you look at the `package.json` file, you will notice these dependencies:

 - `tailwindcss`
 - `postcss`
 - `autoprefixer`

+PostCSS is a special tool for transforming CSS with JavaScript.
+Autoprefixer is a PostCSS plugin for parsing CSS and adding vendor prefixes to CSS rules.

+Both TailwindCSS and PostCSS require configuration - luckily, `pnpm create next-app` has already supplied this configuration for us.

-You also have a `tailwind.config.ts` file:
+You will find the TailwindCSS configuration in the `tailwind.config.ts` file:

 ```ts
 import type { Config } from 'tailwindcss';